AlduinoCalderon/collectibles-store/README.md

 ```

 ### Database Schema
-The API uses PostgreSQL with the following main table:
+The API uses MySQL with the following main table:

 ```sql
 CREATE TABLE products (